ccswbs/snowdrop/site/content/docs/5.1/components/tooltips.md

   </p>
 </div>

 Hover over the buttons below to see the four tooltips directions: top, right, bottom, and left.
-Directions are mirrored when using Bootstrap in RTL.
+Directions are mirrored when using Snowdrop in RTL.

 <div class="bd-example tooltip-demo">
   <div class="bd-example-tooltips">